-I’ve partnered with MedBridge to provide a discounts on your subscription.
+For all your dysphagia evaluation & dysphagia treatment needs, I’ve partnered with MedBridge to provide a discounts on your subscription.

 MedBridge provides clinicians and healthcare organizations a comprehensive education platform that includes clinical education, patient education, and home exercise programs.
 They are growing the Speech-Language Pathology platform.
 Subscribers get unlimited access to ASHA-approved CEUs with topics including: Dysphagia, Cognition, Voice, Motor Speech, Pediatrics, and more.
 Online courses are by industry-leading instructors, such as the following experts in dysphagia: Ianessa Humbert, Catriona Steele, Michael Groher, Robert Miller, Michael Crary, Martin Brodsky, Stephanie Daniels, and more

 An 85-year-old woman walks into a bar, and…

 An 85-year-old woman walks into an outpatient swallowing clinic for dysphagia treatment (to get help for her difficulty swallowing).
 After her clinical dysphagia evaluation, she comes out with a folder full of dietary suggestions, swallow strategies, tongue exercises, and swallowing exercises.
 She faithfully performs her exercise drill every morning and evening, laughing at herself making faces in the mirror.
 She tries to hold her tongue out while she is effortfully swallowing saliva (i.e., Masako/Tongue-Hold, Fujiu, M., & Logemann, J. A., 1996).
 She can only do two repetitions as her mouth is so dry.